push-based/cpu-prof/packages/cpu-prof/docs/case-study--nx-graph-time/Readme.md

 Use native Node.js CPU profiling to analyze where time is spent when calculating Nx graphs.

 The following commands are executed from the root of a Nx workspace:
-- `npx nx graph --file=nx-project-graph.json` - project graph generation
+- Project graph generation
-  - (TO EVALUATE) `npx nx graph --groupByFolder --file=nx-project-graph-grouped.json` - project graph with grouped folders
-  - Remove plugins form nx.json, then run `npx nx graph --file=nx-project-graph-no-plugins.json` - project graph without plugins
+- Project graph without plugins
-- `npx nx graph --view=tasks --targets=<targets> --file=nx-task-graph-build.json` - task graph for specific target
+- Task graph for specific target

 ### Project Graph (nx graph)